ansys/pymechanical/doc/source/user_guide_session/server-launcher.rst

 API reference
 ~~~~~~~~~~~~~
-For more information on controlling how Mechanical launches locally, see the description
+For more information on controlling how Mechanical launches locally, see the
-of the :func:`launch_mechanical() <ansys.mechanical.core.launch_mechanical>` method.
+:func:`launch_mechanical() <ansys.mechanical.core.launch_mechanical>` method.